-Upon reaching adulthood, Madison was diminutive in physical stature, only weighing about 100 pounds and standing just 5 feet 4 inches tall.
+Upon reaching adulthood, Madison was physically diminutive, only weighing about 100 pounds and standing 5 feet 4 inches tall.
 He had blue eyes and could be congenial in small gatherings.
 However, he suffered from episodes of mental exhaustion and illness with associated nervousness, which often caused temporary short-term incapacity after periods of stress.

-A student of history and government, well-read in law, he was a member of the convention which formed the first Constitution for the new free State of Virginia in the Spring of 1776.
+A student of history and government, well-read in law, he was a member of the convention that formed the first Constitution for the new free State of Virginia in the Spring of 1776.
 The same year, he was elected a member of the State legislature and served in the Continental Congress in Philadelphia, Pennsylvania.
-There, the 36-year-old Madison took frequent and emphatic part in the debates and helped frame the Bill of Rights and enact the first revenue legislation.
+There, the 36-year-old Madison took a frequent and emphatic part in the debates, helped frame the Bill of Rights, and enacted the first revenue legislation.

 Madison was again a member of the Virginia Assembly from 1784 to 1786, where he was the champion of every wise and liberal policy, especially in religious matters.
-He advocated the separation of Kentucky from Virginia; opposed the introduction of paper money; supported the laws codified by Jefferson, Wythe, and Pendleton; and was the author of the resolution which led to the convention at Annapolis, Maryland, in 1786.
+He advocated the separation of Kentucky from Virginia, opposed the introduction of paper money, and supported the laws codified by Jefferson, Wythe, and Pendleton.
+He was the author of the resolution that led to the Annapolis, Maryland convention in 1786.
 In the Virginia constitutional convention in 1787, Madison was chiefly instrumental in procuring its ratification, despite the fears of many and the eloquence of Patrick Henry.
-He was also a member of the convention that formed the Federal Constitution, and he kept a faithful record of that body’s proceedings, day after day.
-He was opposed to the financial policy of Alexander Hamilton and some of the most critical measures of George Washington’s administration.
+He was also a member of the convention that formed the Federal Constitution and kept a faithful record of that body’s proceedings, day after day.
+He opposed the financial policy of Alexander Hamilton and some of the most critical measures of George Washington’s administration.
 Yet, this difference of opinion did not produce a personal alienation of those patriots.
 After the labors of the convention were over, he joined Alexander Hamilton and John Jay in the publication of a series of essays in support of it.
 These, in collected form, are known as The Federalist Papers.

 In early 1794, James was introduced to Dolley Payne Todd by Aaron Burr at James’ request.
 Dolley was the 26-year-old accomplished widow of John Todd, a Quaker farmer who died during a yellow fever epidemic in Philadelphia, Pennsylvania.
-After the arranged meeting, the two quickly became romantically engaged and prepared for a wedding that summer.
+After the arranged meeting, the two quickly became romantically engaged and prepared for a summer wedding.
 However, Dolley suffered recurring illnesses because of her exposure to yellow fever in Philadelphia.
-They eventually traveled to Harewood, Virginia, for their wedding on September 15, 1794.
+They eventually traveled to Harewood, Virginia, for their September 15, 1794 wedding.
 Only a few close family members attended, and Winchester reverend Alexander Balmain presided.
 The couple never had any children, but Madison adopted Dolley’s one surviving son, John Payne Todd, after the marriage.

 His republicanism was of the conservative stamp, yet Thomas Jefferson esteemed him so highly that he chose him as his Secretary of State in 1801.
-That station he filled with rare ability during the whole eight years of Jefferson’s administration, and then he was elected President of the United States.
+He filled that station with rare ability during the eight years of Jefferson’s administration and was elected President of the United States.
 He was inaugurated as president on March 4, 1809, when the small, wizened man was said to have appeared old and worn.

 This was a period of great interest in the history of our Republic, for a serious quarrel was then pending between the governments of the United States and Great Britain.
 In the third year of his administration, the quarrel resulted in the War of 1812, which lasted until 1815.
 At the start of the war, the young Nation was unprepared to fight, and its forces took a severe beating when the British entered Washington and set fire to the White House and the Capitol.
 However, a few notable naval and military victories, climaxed by General Andrew Jackson’s triumph at New Orleans, convinced Americans that the War of 1812 had been gloriously triumphant.

 During his presidency, his wife Dolley became renowned in Washington, D.C., and excelled at hosting dinners and other important political occasions.
-With her warmth and cheer, she was the toast of Washington and helped to establish the modern image of the first lady of the United States as an individual who has a leading role in the social affairs of the nation.
+With her warmth and cheer, she was the toast of Washington and helped to establish the modern image of the First Lady of the United States as an individual who has a leading role in the nation’s social affairs.